 In Ankara for business and want to experience something other than the meeting rooms?
-Take your pick among these 7 tips on how to spend your free time in this exciting city.
+We have prepared a list of 7 useful tips on how to spend your free time during your stay at Radisson Blu Hotel, Ankara.

 1. Hammamonu Restored Area